Table Rock Indian Reservation

 Table Rock Reservation was a short-lived Indian reservation north of the Rogue River in Oregon, United States.
 It was established by treaty with the Rogue River Indians in 1853.
-Following the conclusion of the Rogue River Wars in 1856, the Native American inhabitants were moved to other reservations.
+The Reservation was abandoned on February 22 while the tribes were walked overland to Grand Ronde Reservation, and they arrived on March 25, 1856.
+The Rogue River War continued into June 1856.
 The reservation was in Southern Oregon, between Upper Table Rock and Evans Creek.

 In 2025, the Confederated Tribes of Siletz Indians announced the purchase of approximately 2,000 acres of privately owned property within the original Table Rock Reserve in southern Oregon.